Memorable Manitobans: Thomas Glendenning “Glen” Hamilton (1873-1935)

 Physician, MLA (1916-1920), psychic researcher.

-Born at Agincourt, Ontario on 27 November 1873, son of James Hamilton and Isabella Glendenning, he was brought to Saskatoon by his parents at age 10, moving to Winnipeg in 1891.
-He was educated at Winnipeg Collegiate Institute and the University of Manitoba Medical School.
+Born at Agincourt, Ontario on 27 November 1873, son of James Hamilton and Isabella Glendenning, he was brought to Saskatoon, Saskatchewan by his parents at age 10, moving to Winnipeg in 1891.
+He was educated at the Winnipeg Collegiate Institute and Manitoba Medical College.
 He practiced medicine in Winnipeg for many years.

-After his death in 1935, Hamilton’s son published the records of some of his experiments as Intention and Survival (1942).
-His extensive papers, including the photographs from his experiments, are at the University of Manitoba Archives & Special Collections.
+He died at Winnipeg on 7 April 1935 and was buried in the Elmwood Cemetery.
+After his death, Hamilton’s son published the records of some of his experiments as Intention and Survival (1942).
+His extensive papers, including photographs from his experiments, are at the University of Manitoba Archives & Special Collections.

 This page was prepared by Gordon Goldsborough.